bsebhat/bsebhat.github.io/content/labs/04-password-policy/02-password-policy.md

 ```

 ## Communicate New Password Policy
-A huge vulnerability in securing systems, like the server `juiceshop`, is humans.
+A huge vulnerability in securing systems, like the server `juicero`, is humans.
 They have to remember and type passwords, and it's easier to keep using a simple one if they're not forced to stop.

 And coming up with a strong password is a huge hastle.
 It would be helpful to provide a link to a reputable online password generator that can generate new passwords based on user defined criteria.
 One password generator is the 1Password Strong Password Generator at [https://1password.com/password-generator](https://1password.com/password-generator).
-New users to `juiceshop` can be given this link, and the password requirements needed to generate a random strong password to use on `juiceshop`.
+New users to `juicero` can be given this link, and the password requirements needed to generate a random strong password to use on `juicero`.

 I create a bash script at `/usr/local/bin/show_password_policy.sh`:
 ```